 They had, they soon learned, stumbled upon the world's first digital weapon.
 For Stuxnet, as it came to be known, was unlike any other virus or worm built before: Rather than simply hijacking targeted computers or stealing information from them, it escaped the digital realm to wreak actual, physical destruction on a nuclear facility.

 In these pages, Wired journalist Kim Zetter draws on her extensive sources and expertise to tell the story behind Stuxnet's planning, execution, and discovery, covering its genesis in the corridors of Bush's White House and its unleashing on systems in Iran – and telling the spectacular, unlikely tale of the security geeks who managed to unravel a sabotage campaign years in the making.

 But Countdown to Zero Day ranges far beyond Stuxnet itself.

-- Listening Length: 13 hours and 1 minute
+- Listening Length: 13 hours

 - Program Type: Audiobook

 - Language: English, English

 - ASIN: B00P89SN0C